facebookresearch/habitat-sim/README.md

 ## Common issues

-- Build is tested on Ubuntu 16.04 with gcc 7.1.0, Fedora 28 with gcc 7.3.1, and MacOS 10.13.6 with Xcode 10 and clang-1000.10.25.5.
+- Build is tested on Ubuntu 16.04 with gcc 7.1.0, Fedora 28 with gcc 7.3.1, and macOS 10.13.6 with Xcode 10 and clang-1000.10.25.5.
 If you experience compilation issues, please open an issue with the details of your OS and compiler versions.
 - If you are running on a remote machine and experience display errors when initializing the simulator, ensure you do not have `DISPLAY` defined in your environment (run `unset DISPLAY` to undefine the variable)
 - If your machine has a custom installation location for the nvidia OpenGL and EGL drivers, you may need to manually provide the `EGL_LIBRARY` path to cmake as follows.
 Add `-DEGL_LIBRARY=/usr/lib/x86_64-linux-gnu/nvidia-opengl/libEGL.so` to the `build.sh` command line invoking cmake.
 When running any executable adjust the environment as follows: `LD_LIBRARY_PATH=/usr/lib/x86_64-linux-gnu/nvidia-opengl:${LD_LIBRARY_PATH} examples/example.py`.